ETH on Minter is a wrapped ETH on the Ethereum network (wETH). wETH is 1:1 accurate to ETH.

 wETH cold wallet —

-To minimize fee expenses, on Minter wrapped tokens are released in packets (they won’t exactly be 1:1 accurate with the supplying coins on Ethereum).
-But only the 100% supplied amount will be allowed to roam on Minter, the rest will be on the hot wallet and the cold wallet, which are controlled with multisigs.
+To minimize fee expenses, wrapped tokens on Minter are released in packets (they won’t exactly be 1:1 accurate with the supplying coins on Ethereum).
+But only the 100%-backed amount will be allowed to circulate on Minter, the rest will be on the hot and cold wallets, which are controlled with multisigs.

-It doesn’t affect security and reliability, since minting and burning wrapped tokens on Ethereum is also managed by multisigs and they can be minted or burned at any moment upon reaching a required amount of votes.
-In this case Minter has an advantage over Ethereum as it doesn’t spend any money at all on fees.
+It doesn’t affect security and reliability, since minting and burning wrapped tokens on Ethereum is also managed by multisigs and they can be minted or burned at any moment upon reaching a required quantity of votes.
+In this case, Minter has an advantage over Ethereum as it doesn’t spend any money at all on fees.

 The first packet of ETH tokens on Minter consists of 1 000 000 ETH.

-At the moment of writing the cold wallet has 999 500 ETH.
+At the time of writing, the cold wallet has 999 500 ETH.

-This means that the amount of ETH roaming on Minter is:
+This means that the amount of ETH circulated on Minter is:

-Meanwhile the hot wallet balance storing the wETH tokens that supply ETH on Minter consists of 5.46 wETH (rounded down to 2 characters after the period).
+In the meantime, the hot wallet balance storing the wETH tokens that back ETH on Minter consists of 5.46 wETH (rounded to 2 decimal places).

 Liquidity pools with ETH

-And on the page of the pair at Chainik you can also track the price change graph.
+And on the page of the pair at Chainik, you can also track the price change chart.

 ETH cross-chain transfer

-You can learn about transferring wETH and other tokens from Ethereum to Minter and back at our page about cross-chain transfers.
+You can learn about transferring wETH and other tokens from Ethereum to Minter and back on our page about cross-chain transfers.

 Advantages of ETH on Minter

-The advantages of having a wrapped ETH, like other tokens on Minter, lie in the blockchain’s possibilities — first off, the transaction speed (less than 5 seconds) and the low fees ($0.01 for a transfer and $0.03 + 0.2% for a conversion).
-You can learn about other advantages Minter has at a corresponding page on our database.
+The advantages of having a wrapped ETH, like other tokens on Minter, lie in the blockchain’s possibilities — first off, the transaction speed (less than 5 seconds) and low fees ($0.01 per transfer and $0.03 + 0.2% per swap).
+You can learn about other advantages Minter has on a corresponding page in our database.

 © 2021 BTC.Secure Inc.